 General Fund Structural Deficit

 The City of Webster Groves currently operates with a structural deficit in the General Fund.
-A structural deficit exists where expenditures are growing at a rate exceeding revenue growth.
+A structural deficit exists where recurring expenditures are growing at a rate exceeding recurring revenue growth.
 You can see the rate of growth for expenditures and revenues in the table to the right.
 The growth of the difference between revenues and expenditures is not sustainable.
 The Five-Year Plan - Structural Deficit Indicator below shows the need for cost reductions and/or revenue increases to balance the budget.

 Average Rate of Growth For 5-year Plan, FY18-22

 FY23 Q1 Update with FY22 Soft Close

 Adopted FY23 Budget

 The Indicator chart shows the five-year estimates in the following colors: